Carl "Alfalfa" Switzer

-Carl Dean Switzer (August 7, 1927 – January 21, 1959) was an American singer, child actor, dog breeder, and guide.
-He was best known for his role as Alfalfa in the short subjects series Our Gang.
+Carl Dean Switzer (August 7, 1927 – January 21, 1959) was an American child actor, comic singer, dog breeder, and guide.
+He was best known for his role as Alfalfa in the Our Gang series of short-subject comedies.

-Switzer began his career as a child actor in the mid-1930s appearing in the Our Gang short subjects series as Alfalfa, one of the series' most popular and best-remembered characters.
-After leaving the series in 1940, Switzer struggled to find substantial roles owing to typecasting.
+Switzer (rhyming with "Schweitzer", as referenced in the 1939 film Alfalfa's Aunt) began his career as a child actor in 1934.
+He appeared in the Our Gang shorts as Alfalfa, one of the series' most popular and best-remembered characters.
+After outgrowing the series in 1940, Switzer struggled to find substantial roles, but was typecast as a juvenile actor.
 As an adult, he appeared mainly in bit parts and B-movies.
 He later became a dog breeder and hunting guide.

-Switzer married in 1954 and had one son before divorcing his wife in 1957.
-He was fatally shot by an acquaintance in a dispute over money in January 1959.
+Switzer married heiress Diantha Collingwood in 1954 and they had one son.
+He was shot and killed by Moses "Bud" Stiltz in 1959 due to a disagreement regarding a business arrangement.

 Early life and family

-Switzer was born in Paris, Illinois, the youngest of four children born to Gladys Carrie Shanks (1904–1997) and George Frederick "Fred" Switzer (1905–1960).
-The oldest brother died in 1922.
-A sister Janice was born in 1923 and a brother Harold was born in 1925.
-He was named Carl Dean after a member of the Switzer family and many relatives on his grandmother's side (respectively).
-He and his brother Harold became famous in their hometown for their musical talent and performances.
+Carl Switzer was born in Paris, Illinois on August 7, 1927, the youngest of four children born to Gladys Carrie Shanks (1904–1997) and George Frederick "Fred" Switzer (1905–1960).
+Gladys and Fred's first child, a boy, died in 1922, an hour and a half after being born.
+Carl's sister Janice Switzer was born in 1923 and his brother Harold Switzer was born in 1925.
+He and Harold became famous in their hometown for their musical talent and performances.
 Both sang and could play a number of instruments.